illeska/idhchecker_osint/README.md

-## 🆕 What's New in v2.1
+## 🆕 What's New in v2.2

+- 📊 Improve the stats box (UI)
-- 🔄 Make the "service to use" scrollable
+- 🔄 Make the "Statistics" scrollable like "Services to Use"

 ## 🛠 Features